 python -c 'print("Hi there.")'

-• the #!/bin/bash line allows the script to be run as a bash script
+• The #!/bin/bash line allows the script to be run as a bash script.

-This line sets the number of cores (threads) that you’re requesting.
+• #SBATCH -c 1: Sets the number of cores (threads) that you’re requesting.
 Make sure that your tool can use multiple cores before requesting more than one.
 If this parameter is omitted, Slurm assumes -c 1.
 For more on parallel work see: threads, MPI

-The FASRC cluster requires that you specify the amount of memory (in MB) that you will be using for your job.
+• #SBATCH --mem=100: Specifies how much memory you require per node.
+Default units are MB, and users can use suffixes for other units [K|M|G|T].
 Accurate specifications allow jobs to be run with maximum efficiency on the system.
 There are two main options, --mem-per-cpu and --mem.
-The --mem option specifies the total memory pool for one or more cores, and is the recommended option to use.
-If you must do work across multiple compute nodes (e.g. MPI code), then you must use the --mem-per-cpu option, as this will allocate the amount specified for each of the cores you’re requesting, whether it is on one node or multiple nodes.
+The --mem option specifies the total memory pool per node.
+If you must do work across multiple compute nodes (e.g. MPI code) and want to scale your memory allocation on a per core basis, then you should use the --mem-per-cpu option, as this will allocate the amount specified for each of the cores you’re requesting, whether it is on one node or multiple nodes.
 If this parameter is omitted, then you are granted 100 MB by default.
 Chances are good that your job will be killed as it will likely go over this amount, so one should always specify how much memory you require.

-This line specifies the file to which standard out will be appended.
+• #SBATCH -o myoutput_%j.out: Specifies the file to which standard out will be appended.
 If a relative file name is used, it will be relative to your current working directory.
 The %j in the filename will be substituted by the JobID at runtime.
 If this parameter is omitted, any output will be directed to a file named slurm-JOBID.out in the current directory.

-This line specifies the file to which standard error will be appended.
+• #SBATCH -e myerrors_%j.err: Specifies the file to which standard error will be appended.
 Slurm submission and processing errors will also appear in the file.
 The %j in the filename will be substituted by the JobID at runtime.
 If this parameter is omitted, any output will be directed to a file named slurm-JOBID.err in the current directory.

 #SBATCH --test-only